 Both parties shall have similar and timely access to any information that may be used at the Hearing.
-Accordingly, the Title IX Coordinator shall advise each party that if they intend to present documents/witnesses at the Hearing, the y must provide the Title IX Coordinator, no fewer than ten (10) days prior to the Hearing, with copies of such documents/information shall be forwarded by the Title IX Coordinator to the other party.
+Accordingly, the Title IX Coordinator shall advise each party that if they intend to present documents/witnesses at the Hearing, the y must provide the Title IX Coordinator, no fewer than ten (10) days prior to the Hearing, with copies of such documents and a list of such witnesses, which documents/information shall be forwarded by the Title IX Coordinator to the other party.